Hall of Fame Original Florida Highwaymen

 Al was not the first salesman but focused on being the top salesman and became good friends with Alfred Hair.
 Al taught himself to paint as he repaired smeared wet oil paintings entrusted to him to sell by members of the group.
 However, Al wouldn't begin his career as a painter until after the tragic death of his good friend Alfred Hair.
 In 1970, Alfred was shot and killed in a bar called Eddie's Place, a junk joint in Fort Pierce, Florida.
 He was 29; the young entrepreneur never became the millionaire he'd dreamed of being.
 After his death, some of the men took a short hiatus to mourn the passing of their leader.
 Others continued to paint and sold their work on the road.
 In an era when paintings were an upscale venture for whites, the group continued to earn a living through the practice of their newfound skill; besides, the money was too good for them to stop.
 With families to support, eventually, all the men returned to the road, unaware they would one day change the course of history.
 Over decades, the group continued to paint, as others eventually joined in.
 Al would play a phenomenal role in the success of the painters' future and significant history that placed the group on the map of Florida and later the world.

-I didn't meet Al until after my era with James Gibson and Johnny Daniels.
+I didn't become good friends with Al until after my era with James Gibson and Johnny Daniels.
 Johnny began painting during the mid-1960s with his brother Willie.
 For two years, James taught me to paint in 2005 and then introduced me to Johnny in 2007.
 Side by side, I was mentored by Johnny and deemed a 2nd Generation member.
 The sudden loss of Johnny Daniels was yet another tragedy!
 There was no understanding of how minor elective endoscopy surgery could end in the death of my good friend, who was close as kin.
 "I was there," with Johnny, each day in the hospital before he died.
 Johnny and I spoke by phone just before his surgery that morning.
 That afternoon at about 1:00 pm, on Ave D, waiting for the Highwaymen meeting to start, I received "the call" from his niece Tate.
 The news traveled fast.
 In shock and disbelief, we all rushed over to the hospital.
 Friends were shocked; the family was devastated, and we mourned his passing.
 Our loved one is truly missed.

 Al's friendship was the therapy needed after losing an inspirational and exceptional God Uncle.
 His support began many eye-opening experiences that transcended our relationship into a close friendship.
-Al was a busy man, with many close friends and business associates who would stop by during the day, and I would meet them all.
+Al was a busy man with many close friends and business associates who would stop by during the day, and I would meet them all.
 He called each morning to say he'd returned home from one of his favorite local breakfast spots, ready to paint.
 After Johnny's death in May 2009, we painted together in his backyard for two years every day.
 It was just the two of us, and other Highwaymen would occasionally join in.
 Laughter and stories came each day, all day.
 During the third year, the time we spent painting and traveling together dwindled as I spent more time traveling the art circuit.
 His life as a boy in Mississippi, his time in prison, his mother, and family matters were all tales of a Highwayman.
 Al and I then discovered that we were most likely distant relatives and agreed to research the connection.
 Wow, what a revelation!

 Al Black and I spent nearly three years painting together in his famous backyard.
 His mother was in her late 90s at the time; we believed she was our connection.
 Mrs. Huldia Black Spotwood was born in 1912, and my grandmother Mrs. Ida Mae Francis Black, was born in 1914.
 During our many road trips, visiting with Al's mother in Jackson, Mississippi, and the family's cemetery, "we both believed our connection was authentic."
 The family traits were remarkable.
 I invited Al to our family's reunion, and he asked me to his.
 According to Al, his mother moved to Quincy, Florida, in 1935, as confirmed by two aunts and my mother.
 During the same time, my grandmother moved to Quincy to be near family.